ShaneHsu08/BTC-DCA-Strategies/README.md

 The biggest enemy of DCA is not the market, but giving up halfway.
 The key is to choose a strategy that you feel comfortable with, and stick to it as naturally as eating or sleeping.

+## About This Application
+- Initial release includes BTC data from 2011-01-03 to 2025-09-15.
+Please select backtest dates within this range.
+The next version will support real-time data.
+- Transaction fees are not considered for now.
+- Results are for reference only.

 ## Features

 ### Core Features